-The following procurement categories may be eligible for exemption from the competitive process based upon the determination of the County Manager or designee that approval of such an exemption is in the best interest of the County.
+The following procurement categories may be eligible for exemption from the competitive process based upon the determination of the County Manager or Designee that approval of such an exemption is in the best interest of the County.

-- 1) Purchases from another government agency or from a nonprofit organization authorized to do business in the State of Florida. - 2) Dues and memberships in trade or professional organizations; registration fees for trade or career fairs; fees and costs of job-related seminars and training. - 3) Subscriptions, periodicals, newspapers, books, electronic information, media, maps, pamphlets, and similar material in printed or electronic form. - 4) Advertisements. - 5) Utility Services: water, sewer, electrical, gas, or other regulated utility, communications, and data transmission services subject to government rate control. - 6) Educational or academic programs; educational or recreational field trip instructors, trainers, facilitators, professional advisors, and speakers. - 7) Legal services including retaining services of law firms or other outside counsel for any reason, expert witnesses, court reporter services, appraisal services, trial consultants, or similar persons or firms deemed by the Collier County Attorney as necessary to address the legal needs of Collier County, together with document management and production, legal research, and information technology products and services. - 8) Goods or services purchased from grants, gifts, bequests, or donations to the extent that the application of this Procurement Manual would conflict with the requirements, conditions, or limitations attached to the grant, gift, bequest, or donation. - 9) Products or services necessary to maintain existing warranties and licenses or to maintain compatibility with existing Collier County systems. - 10) Repairs based upon shop estimates for equipment that has been disassembled. - 11) Personnel services; recruitment services. - 12) Works of Art for Public Display. - 13) Direct purchase orders issued when it is in the best interest of Collier County.
+- 1) Purchases from another government agency or from a nonprofit organization authorized to do business in the State of Florida. - 2) Dues and memberships in trade or professional organizations; registration fees for trade or career fairs; fees and costs of job-related seminars and training.

+- 3) Subscriptions, periodicals, newspapers, books, electronic information, media, maps, pamphlets and similar material in printed or electronic form. - 4) Advertisements. - 5) Utility Services: water, sewer, electrical, gas, or other regulated utility, communications and data transmission services subject to government rate control. - 6) Educational or academic programs; educational or recreational field trip instructors, trainers, facilitators, professional advisors and speakers. - The description of the countries of law firms or other outside counsel for any reason, expert witnesses, court reporter services, appraisal services, trial consultants or similar persons or firms deemed by the Collier Country Attorney as necessary to address the legal needs of Collier Country, together with document management and production, legal research, and information technology products and services. - 8) Goods or services purchased from grants, gifts, bequests or donations to the extent that the application of this Manual would conflict with the requirements, conditions, or limitations attached to the grant, gift, bequest, or donation. - Products or services necessary to maintain existing warranties and licenses or to maintain compatibility with existing Collier County systems. - Repairs based upon shop estimates for equipment that has been disassembled. - 11) Personnel services; recruitment services. - 12) Works of Art for Public Display - Direct purchase orders issued when it is in the best interest of Collier County.
 Collier County may make direct purchases of goods and services when the County can procure these items at a lower cost and/or realize a tax or delivery savings.

-Direct Material Purchase Orders derived out of Direct Material Purchases and/or other cost savings measures may be administered through contracts procured through Requests for Quote (RFQ), Invitation to Bid (ITB), Construction Invitation to Bid (ITB), Request for Proposals (RFP), Invitation for Qualifications (IFQ), Construction Manager at Risk (CMAR), Design Build, Progressive Design Build, and Invitation to Negotiate (ITN) as may be applicable and or available. - 14) Financial Instruments: professional services required for the issuance of Collier County debt, debt service and Collier County investments related thereto, including the selection of investment bankers for Collier County's Underwriting Pool and the selection of Collier County's Financial Advisor.
+14) Financial Instruments: professional services required for the issuance of Collier County debt, debt service and Collier County investments related thereto, including the selection of investment bankers for Collier County's Underwriting Pool and the selection of Collier County's Financial Advisor.

-- 15) Entertainment services for County-sponsored events. - 16) Services for management studies, executive analysis, and related matters as directed by the County Manager. - 17) Where specified by general law, ordinance, or Collier County Board of County Commissioner's policies, any purchase governed by explicit provisions of general law or other Collier County ordinance or Collier County Board of County Commissioner's policies (resolution) unless the solicitation indicates the applicability of this Procurement Manual, and this Procurement Manual shall apply only to the extent set out in the solicitation.
+15) Entertainment services for County-sponsored events.

+16) Services for management studies, executive analysis and related matters as directed by the County Manager.

+Where specified by general law, ordinance or Collier County Board of County Commissioner's policies, any purchase governed by explicit provisions of general law or other Collier County ordinance or Collier County Board of County Commissioner's policies (resolution) unless the solicitation indicates the applicability of this Manual, and this Manual shall apply only to the extent set out in the solicitation.

-The operating division seeking an Exemption shall complete an Exemptions from the Competition Process form along with required supporting documentation, as indicated on the form, specify the not to exceed expenditure per fiscal year, and forward to the Procurement Services Division for review.
-Exemptions for purchases greater than \$50,000 per fiscal year will require final approval by the Board of County Commissioners.
-Exemptions are valid for a period approved by the Procurement Services Division Director or the Board of County Commissioners.
+The operating division seeking an Exemption shall, complete an Exemption from Competition Request Form and Business Case along with required supporting documentation, as indicated on the form, and specifying the estimated or actual anticipated expenditure, and forward to the Procurement Services Division for review.
+Once reviewed and approved by the Procurement Services Director, the operating division, depending on expenditure level, may be required to prepare an Executive Summary and request Board approval at the next available agenda.